spaghettix/DissP_RL_OCTSC/README.md

 **References:**

-<a id="1">[1]</a> Mauceri, Stefano, et al. "Dissimilarity-Preserving Representation Learning for One-Class Time Series Classification."
+<a id="1">[1]</a> Mauceri, Stefano, James Sweeney, Miguel Nicolau, and James McDermott.
+"Dissimilarity-Preserving Representation Learning for One-Class Time Series Classification."
 IEEE Transactions on Neural Networks and Learning Systems (2023).